 Stashes of local currency were hidden under the Monopoly money.
 Norman Watson was the head of Waddingtons at the time.
 In 2013, his son John told The Guardian that according to his father “ … several Monopoly sets were sent out containing tokens made of pure gold to be used by prisoners to pay for assistance with their escapes.”

 Before going on missions airmen were given instructions about the special Monopoly boards, in case they were captured.
 In addition, air crew had silk maps sown into their uniforms, while others had them secreted in the heels of their flying boots.

-The phoney charities shipping escape kits also sent legitimate parcels containing warm clothes and playing cards and other games that were not tampered with.
-Once they established that German guards were not getting too nosey about the contents of the packages, they started slipping gimmicked games past their less-than-watchful eyes.
+The phony charities shipping escape kits also sent legitimate parcels containing warm clothes and playing cards and other games that were not tampered with.
+Once they established that German guards were not getting too inquisitive about the contents of the packages, they started slipping gimmicked games past their less-than-watchful eyes.

 To alert prison-camp escape committees to which Monopoly boards were of special interest the faces of the games were given a slightly different printing.
 A period/full stop after “Free Parking,” which could easily be mistaken for a printing error, was the signal.

 The boards were marked in a special way so the maps they contained related to the prison camps to which they were sent.
 Prisoners held in Poland would not find much use for a map of northern France.